Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Model setup

 where $\bar{n}$ is the mean number density of baryons.
 We integrate these equations from $r=0$ and $M_r=0$ at the center of the star outwards, starting from a predefined baryon density $\bar{n}$ at the center, until a predefined mass density at the outer boundary $\rho_\mathrm{b}$ is reached.
-Since the outermost non-degenerate layers are unimportant for the problem of neutrino propagation to be studied, we restrict ourselves by the strongly degenerate matter.
-This allows us to use a barotropic \red{equation of state (EoS)}, which provides mass density $\rho$ and pressure $P$ as functions of $\bar{n}$, regardless of temperature. }

-\red{ The boundary condition for $\Phi$ is provided by the Schwarzschild metric outside the star, \beq \mathrm{e}^{2{\Phi_\mathrm{b}/c^2}} = 1-\frac{2GM}{R c^2}, \eeq where $R$ and $M=M_R$ are the stellar radius and mass, and $\Phi_\mathrm{b}$ is the value of $\Phi(\beta)$ at the stellar surface.
-Since the value of $\Phi$ at the center of the NS is not known in advance, we integrate Eq.~(\ref{Phi}) for a shifted potential $\tilde{\Phi}(\beta)=\Phi(\beta)-\Phi(0)$, with the initial value $\tilde{\Phi}(0)=0$ at the center of the star, and the value of the shift $\Phi(0)$ is found from Eq.~(\ref{PhiR}) after the integration has been completed. }
+The boundary condition for the gravitational potential $\Phi$ is provided by the Schwarzschild metric outside the star, \beq \mathrm{e}^{2{\Phi_\mathrm{b}/c^2}} = 1-\frac{2GM}{R c^2}, \eeq where $R$ and $M=M_R$ are the stellar radius and mass, and $\Phi_\mathrm{b}$ is the value of $\Phi$ at the stellar surface.
+Since the value of $\Phi$ at the center of the NS is not known in advance, we integrate equation~(\ref{Phi}) for a shifted potential $\tilde{\Phi}(\beta)=\Phi(\beta)-\Phi(0)$, with the initial value $\tilde{\Phi}(0)=0$ at the center of the star, and the value of the shift $\Phi(0)$ is found from equation~(\ref{PhiR}) after the integration has been completed.

-\red{ We solve the set of equations (\ref{drda})\,--\,(\ref{dPda}) numerically by the Runge-Kutta method on a non-uniform grid in $\beta$, with variable steps adapted to provide a sufficient accuracy at each grid node for each of the computed functions.
+We solve the set of equations (\ref{drda})\,--\,(\ref{dPda}) numerically by the classic Runge-Kutta method on a non-uniform grid in $\beta$, with variable steps adapted to provide a sufficient accuracy at each grid node for each of the computed functions.
 We decrease each step until a desired accuracy is reached.
-In order to prevent accuracy loss in the outer layers of the star, where $\beta$ is nearly constant as a function of $\rho$ or $r$, we use the difference $(\beta_\mathrm{b}-\beta)$ as an independent variable, $\beta_\mathrm{b}$ being the boundary value of $\beta$, equal to the total number of baryons in the NS. }
+In order to prevent accuracy loss in the outer layers of the star, where $\beta$ is nearly constant as a function of $\rho$ or $r$, we use the difference $(\beta_\mathrm{b}-\beta)$ as an independent variable, $\beta_\mathrm{b}$ being the value of $\beta$ at $r=R$, which is equal to the total number of baryons in the NS.